Newly Updated Breastfeeding Guidelines From the AAP

 If you have breastfed in the past or are currently breastfeeding, you may know that it isn’t as easy as you may have once anticipated.
 On top of some physical challenges you and your baby may have to overcome, breastfeeding may also come with social challenges.
 There are many factors at play that can hinder a mother from reaching the recommended two years of breastfeeding.
 The new guidelines may also be overwhelming to some.

-Fear not; in the AAP’s recommendations, there is a call to action, advocating for more healthcare, social, and workplace support for breastfeeding mothers.
+Fear not!
+In the AAP’s recommendations, there is a call to action, advocating for more healthcare, social, and workplace support for breastfeeding mothers.
 Start-to-finish support for breastfeeding mothers will help increase breastfeeding rates and success for families.
 The short and long-term impact breastfeeding can have on a child’s life is so beneficial that the AAP considers it a significant public health intervention.1

 Breastfeeding Support Equals Success